LearnSaaS / Technology

 A Side Project in Bangalore

 Abhinav Asthana was an intern at Yahoo, and later a founder of a startup.
 He was tired of constantly writing cURL commands in the terminal to test his APIs.
 He built a simple Chrome extension to save his own time. **The Google Call** Abhinav forgot about the tool for months.
 One day, Google contacted him saying his extension was featured on the Chrome Store and had 500,000 active users.
 He hadn't spent a single Rupee on marketing. **From Utility to Platform** Postman transitioned from a personal tool to a multiplayer one.
-Today, it is used by 98% of the Fortune 500.
-It proves that the best SaaS companies often start by solving a very specific, technical annoyance for a very smart audience.
+Today, it counts more than 40 million developers across 500,000+ organisations and is used by roughly 98% of the Fortune 500, with ARR estimated approaching ~$500M (up from ~$313M in 2024).
+It proves that the best SaaS companies often start by solving a very specific, technical annoyance for a very smart audience — then build a platform around the data that usage generates.

 The Problem: The "Black Box" of APIs